 A native New Yorker.
 A pioneer of industrial design and photography, Gurnz’s photographs come framed and constructed with resin, acrylic, wood, metal, glass (known as “Emulsions,”) which have a beauty of imagery and structural design that give a nod to the classic stain glass windows of the renaissance era.
 A relationship between Form and Function.

-Gurnz graduated from the Rhode Island School of Design with degrees in Industrial Design and Photography.
-His unique ceramics, paintings, and photographs were discovered while being sold on the streets—Prince Street in New York City’s bohemian brotherhood Greenwich Village—and were consequently featured in many exhibitions and publications.
-Shortly thereafter, he began a career-defining mentorship with visionary artist Peter Beard, crystallizing an already blossoming infatuation with fashion and it’s beautiful creatures.
-Beard’s interest in Gurnz, in addition to their friendship, came from Gurnz’s application of photographs into what are known as “Gels.”
+After graduating from the Rhode Island School of Design with a major in industrial design and antique and alternate photographic process, Gurnz began selling his unique ceramics, sculptures, and photographs on Prince Street in New York City’s bohemian brotherhood Greenwich Village.
+Shortly thereafter, he embarked on his career-defining mentorship under visionary artist Peter Beard, crystallizing an already blossoming infatuation with fashion and it’s beautiful creatures.
+Beard’s interest in Gurnz, in addition to their friendship, came from Gurnz’s application of photographs into Gels.

 Peter developed into everything that is expected of a dedicated artist: generous, iconoclastic, and a visionary as anyone who ever made art.
 He went on to create BOXEIGHT Studios in the heart of Downtown Los Angeles, a multidimensional art/media/production company and creative community and artist collective that provides a platform for artists to explore and showcase their talents.
 Reminiscent to the Warhol Factory and the Chelsea Hotel, Gurnz’s BOXeight has built a strong reputation and loyal following.